 <www.jorc.org/pdf/coalguidelines.pdf>) and include the modifying factors and assumptions made in arriving at the estimates.
 Describe in detail the location, tonnage and quality of the mineral resources and ore reserves within the project area.
-For coal projects, the description it should be presented on a 'seam by seam' basis.

 In addition, provide appropriately-scaled maps showing the general location of the project area, and in particular: